shengyenlin/Machine-Learning-HTML-2021-Fall/README.md

 ## Homework assignments

 The homeworks of this class comprised of two parts - writing assignments and programming assignments.
 For writing assignments, I uploaded all my hand-written solutions in pictures to the directory of each homework.
-As for programming assignments, I coded in python.
+As for programming assignments, I coded in python and all of the tasks required the students to handcraft algorithms.

 - HW1: Experiments with Perceptron Learning Algorithm
 - HW2: Experiments with Linear Models